THIS SITE IS DEDICATED TO THE TRUTH OF WHO ANJELICA MARIE WAS, WHAT HAPPENED TO HER,

 We went bowling and roller skating a few times.

 The last time I saw her was the summer of 2014, before she headed off to college, except for one time that she dropped off the girls to my house and I caught a glimpse of her.

-Whether my fault or other people’s, she really believed I didn’t love her or consider her my daughter any more.
-WRONG.
 My heart was broken without her as my daughter.
-As was my father and his wife.
-The rest of my family missed her too.
+As were my parents.
+The rest of my family and close friends missed her too.

 On March 2, 2015, at the age of 18, Anjelica’s life would be robbed and everybody else’s life was forever changed.